Alexander Frey: Piano/organ performances

-As pianist and organist, Frey has performed with over 30 symphony orchestras including the Berlin Philharmonic, San Francisco Symphony, Leipzig Gewandhaus Orchestra, Munich Symphony Orchestra, Hollywood Bowl Orchestra, the Vienna Radio Symphony Orchestra (ORF), Rundfunk-Sinfonieorchester Berlin (Berlin Radio Symphony Orchestra), Orchestra dell'Arena di Verona, Deutsches Symphonie-Orchester Berlin, Rome Philharmonic Orchestra, the orchestra of the Teatro Regio di Torino (with whom he appeared as soloist in the 3 inaugural concerts opening Torino's newly restored opera house), the Cairo Symphony Orchestra, Orquesta Sinfónica del Estado de México (State of Mexico Symphony Orchestra), Bohemian Symphony Orchestra Prague, the chamber orchestra of the Palacio de Bellas Artes (the chamber orchestra of the opera house of Mexico City), Orchestra Filarmonica Italiana, Monterrey (Mexico) Symphony Orchestra (UANL), Orchestra Sinfonica Siciliana and Berliner Bach Akademie among others, under such conductors as Claudio Abbado, John Mauceri, Michael Tilson Thomas and Howard Shore.
+As pianist and organist, Frey has performed with over 30 symphony orchestras including the Berlin Philharmonic, San Francisco Symphony, Leipzig Gewandhaus Orchestra, Vienna Radio Symphony Orchestra (ORF), Munich Symphony Orchestra, Orchestra dell'Arena di Verona, Staatskapelle Berlin, Hollywood Bowl Orchestra, Rome Philharmonic Orchestra, Deutsches Symphonie-Orchester, Cairo Symphony Orchestra, Berliner Symphoniker (Berlin Symphony Orchestra), the orchestra of the Teatro Regio di Torino (with whom he appeared as soloist in the 3 inaugural concerts opening Torino's newly restored opera house), Orquesta Sinfónica del Estado de México (State of Mexico Symphony Orchestra), Bohemian Symphony Orchestra Prague, Rundfunk-Sinfonieorchester Berlin (Berlin Radio Symphony Orchestra), the chamber orchestra of the Palacio de Bellas Artes (the chamber orchestra of the opera house of Mexico City), Orchestra Filarmonica Italiana, Monterrey (Mexico) Symphony Orchestra (UANL), Orchestra Sinfonica Siciliana and Berliner Bach Akademie among others, under such conductors as Claudio Abbado, John Mauceri, Michael Tilson Thomas and Howard Shore.

-He frequently played recitals with the renowned Grammy Award-winning tenor, Jerry Hadley.
+He frequently played recitals with Jerry Hadley.
 Frey has performed chamber music with violinist Ruggiero Ricci and the Vermeer Quartet, among others.
-Ricci and Frey performed New York City's official concert commemorating the tricentennial anniversary of the birth of Johann Sebastian Bach, given in a sold-out Alice Tully Hall on the actual day of the composer's 300th birthday.
+Ricci and Frey performed New York City's official concert commemorating the tricentennial anniversary of the birth of Johann Sebastian Bach, given in Alice Tully Hall on the 300th anniversary of the composer's birth.
 He has performed duo concerts in Europe with American writer and A Prairie Home Companion host Garrison Keillor.
-In 2001, Frey gave live performances for the BBC (with the legendary soprano Marta Eggerth) when the two artists gave recitals together in American and Europe which included sold-out performances in London's Wigmore Hall and in New York at Lincoln Center's Alice Tully Hall.
+In 2001, Frey gave live performances for the BBC (with the soprano Marta Eggerth) when the two artists gave recitals together in the U.S. and Europe which included performances in London's Wigmore Hall and in New York at Lincoln Center's Alice Tully Hall.
 He also performed an all-Verdi program for RAI in Italy.